AbhirajPatel/mygate/README.md

    3. docker should be install
    4. spring boot version used is 2.1.6;

-I am using postgres data base for this, and a custome postgres image is pushed to docker hub. setup file will pul the image and start the container with proper configurations.
+I am using postgres data base for this as docker container running over ec2 instance; All the data are loaded in the pstgres container.

-This is an spring boot app with loaded data in postgres data base running as docker container;
 There are some unit test and integration test are already written.
+Integration test will hit thr api f app runiing in aws, this can be used to test the hsted app.

-In order to run the Integration test make sure that app is running locally with port 8080, this will hit to localhost:8080. host value and post url can be changed.
+Host value and post url can be changed.

 # Apis
-   considering that it is running locally in port 8080
+   considering that it is running in aws in port 8080

-   1. http://localhost:8080/mygate/appicant/{name} -- GET -- get the MobileFood data with applicant name.
+   1. http://ec2-3-17-67-157.us-east-2.compute.amazonaws.com:8080/mygate/appicant/{name} -- GET -- get the MobileFood data               with applicant name.

-   2. http://localhost:8080/mygate/street/{name} -- GET -- get the MobileFood data with street name.
+   2. http://ec2-3-17-67-157.us-east-2.compute.amazonaws.com:8080/mygate/street/{name} -- GET -- get the MobileFood data with             street name.

-   3. http://localhost:8080/mygate/expired    -- GET -- get all Mobillefood data whose certificate is expired.
+   3. http://ec2-3-17-67-157.us-east-2.compute.amazonaws.com:8080/mygate/expired    -- GET -- get all Mobillefood data whose             certificate is expired.

-   4. http://localhost:8080/mygate/delete/{id} -- DELETE -- delete the specific row with given id if present;
+   4. http://ec2-3-17-67-157.us-east-2.compute.amazonaws.com:8080/mygate/delete/{id} -- DELETE -- delete the specific row with           given id if present;

-   5. http://localhost:8080/mygate/addDate -- POST -- add the list of MobileFood data (value can be provided as body);
+   5. http://ec2-3-17-67-157.us-east-2.compute.amazonaws.com:8080/mygate/addDate -- POST -- add the list of MobileFood data (value      can be provided as body);

+     exapmple paylad =

+      [
+        {
+         "priorPermit"=priorPermit2,
+         "cnn"=1232,
+         "address"=address2,
+         "facilityType"=facilityType2,
+         "locationDescription"=locationDescription2,
+         "blocklot"=blocklot2,
+         "latitude"=1232.0,
+         "nOISent"=nOISent2,
+         "received"=received2,
+         "expirationdate"=2019-08-04,
+         "applicant"=applicant2,
+         "lot"=lot2,
+         "schedule"=schedule2,
+         "approved"=approved2,
+         "locationid"=locationid2,
+         "permit"=permit2,
+         "x"=1232.0,
+         "y"=1232.0,
+         "block"=block2,
+         "location"=location2,
+         "foodItems"=foodItems2,
+         "status"=status2,
+         "longitude"=1232.0
+        }
+     ]

+     Return will be the savedMobile fod enitiy with id.

-   6. http://localhost:8080/mygate/truck -- GET -- get the truck for given list of location in body.
+   6. http://ec2-3-17-67-157.us-east-2.compute.amazonaws.com:8080/mygate/truck -- GET -- get the truck for given list of location in body.
+      We have to provid the location list as payload in bosy;

+     Example payload =
+     {
+     "location"=
+       [
+          {
+           "latitude"=1242.23,
+           "longitude"=1235.12
+           },
+           {
+           "latitude"=1242.23,
+           "longitude"=1125.0
+           }
+        ]
+      }

+   Return will be the best MobileFood Enity that will suit the best trcuk for delivery.

  Details of using this api can be referenced from the code.